nandxorandor/chatbot_VS_chatbot/README.md

 To initiate the conversation, type a message into either Ahmed's or Ayse's message box.
 After the initial input, the chatbots will continue the conversation on their own.
 Contributions

+## Stopping the Chat

+To end the chat conversation between the two chatbots, simply type 'goodbye' in either of the chat inputs.
+This will signal the chatbots to stop their current conversation.

+## Known Glitch

+Please note, there is a known glitch in the system: If you try to interrupt the ongoing chat with a new message, the program might crash.
+We are aware of this issue and are working on a fix.
+In the meantime, we appreciate your patience and understanding.
 Contributions are welcome.
 If you have ideas for improvement or want to contribute, please fork the repository, make your changes, and create a pull request.
 License